 Why You Should Never Power Wash Your Concrete Tile Roof

 Concrete tile roofs are valued for their durability and long lifespan.
-However, many homeowners may overlook the risks associated with pressure washing as a cleaning method.
-While it may seem like an efficient way to remove dirt, moss, lichen, and algae, pressure washing can cause significant damage to your concrete tile roof.
+However, many homeowners overlook the risks associated with pressure washing concrete tile roofs as a cleaning method.
+While it may seem like an efficient way to remove dirt, moss, lichen, and algae, pressure washing can cause significant and irreversible damage to a concrete tile roof.

-Most homeowners understand that their concrete tile roof should last a lifetime.
-After all, It’s concrete!
-While it is true that some clay tile roofs last a hundred years or even more, this is not the case with concrete tile.
-Most existing concrete roofs are actually “lightweight” concrete tiles.
-It is not the same as a concrete porch or driveway.
+Most homeowners assume their concrete tile roof should last a lifetime — after all, it’s concrete.
+While it is true that some clay tile roofs last a hundred years or more, this is not the case with concrete tile.
+Most existing concrete tile roofs are actually lightweight concrete tiles — a thinner, more delicate product, not the same material as a solid concrete porch or driveway.
+The difference matters, and it starts with how the tile is finished.

 1. Irreversible Damage to Tile Finish

-Using high pressure to clean concrete tile, removes the fines from the outer layer of the tile, exposing the aggregate (the sand).
-In so doing, it removes the color of the tile.
-The result, aesthetically, is that the new color becomes the freshly exposed aggregate (sand) used to make the tile.
-The damage caused is irreversible.
-The color cannot be restored.
+Using high pressure to clean concrete tile removes the fines from the outer layer of the tile, exposing the aggregate.
+In doing so, it removes the color of the tile.
+The result is that the new color becomes the freshly exposed aggregate — the sand — used to make the tile.
+The damage is irreversible.
+The original color and factory finish cannot be restored, which permanently dulls the appearance of the roof.

 2. Increased Porosity and Moisture Retention

-The goal of cleaning a concrete tile roof is to have a clean, aesthetically pleasing appearance, free of biological growth such as bacteria, algae, moss, and lichen.
-Power washing a concrete tile roof removes the smooth finish.
-It leaves a far more porous, absorbant, unsealed surface that retains moisture.
+The goal of cleaning a concrete tile roof is to achieve a clean, aesthetically pleasing appearance free of biological growth — bacteria, algae, moss, and lichen.
+Pressure washing removes the smooth finish and leaves a far more absorbent, unsealed surface that retains moisture.

-Moisture is always the basis for the biological growth on roofs.
-(This is why the ‘dirtiest’ areas on roofs are always the north-facing facets, which receive little to no direct sun exposure or are highly shaded areas).
-The result of this new moisture-retaining surface is that the tile becomes ‘dirty’ with new biological growth much quicker.
-The need for successive power washing increases.
-Each cleaning exposes more of the aggregate, removes more of the finish (the color), and exacerbates the problem, creating the need for even more cleaning.
+Moisture is always the basis for biological growth on roofs.
+This is why the dirtiest areas on roofs are almost always the north-facing facets, which receive little to no direct sun exposure, or areas that are heavily shaded.
+The result of this new moisture-retaining surface is that the tile accumulates new biological growth much more quickly.
+The need for successive pressure washing increases.
+Each cleaning exposes more aggregate, removes more of the finish and color, and worsens the problem — creating the need for even more frequent cleaning.
+By contrast, a non-pressure, detergent-based treatment leaves the surface intact while stopping biological growth at its source.

 3. Uneven Cleaning and Tile Surface Damage

-Power washing, as a method to clean a tile roof requires using nozzle tips at a consistent distance from the tile surface to attain a comprehensive, uniform appearance of the entire surface.
-This is functionally impossible and often leads to inconsistent wand strokes and damage to the tile surface.
+Pressure washing a tile roof requires maintaining nozzle tips at a consistent distance from the tile surface to achieve a comprehensive, uniform appearance across the entire roof.
+This is functionally impossible and often leads to inconsistent wand strokes and uneven surface damage.

-Surface cleaners are frequently touted as the solution to this problem.
-However, surface cleaners are designed for flat surfaces.
-Roofs are not flat, so surface cleaners cause even more damage.
-Using power washing equipment to clean concrete tile roofs also requires accessing the entire roof, covering every square inch of the tile surface.
-This leads to more broken tile, not to mention the damage caused to mortar joints, often found at hips and ridges.
+Surface cleaners are commonly suggested as the solution to this problem.
+However, surface cleaners are designed for flat surfaces — and roofs are not flat.
+Using surface cleaners on a tile roof causes even more damage.
+Additionally, pressure washing equipment requires accessing every square inch of the tile surface, which leads to broken tiles and damage.

 Conclusion

-The safer solution is a detergent-based, non-pressure cleaning method.
-This process kills all biological growth.
-It leaves a consistent, clean appearance and produces results that last far longer than power-washing.
+The right solution is a non-pressure, detergent-based restoration.
+This process eliminates all biological growth at the source, leaves a consistent and clean appearance, and produces results that last significantly longer than pressure washing — typically four to ten years.